UCaNLabUMB/gr-owc/docs/hardware_characterization/Electrical to Optical.md

 Rx side:
 - Turn on the photo-detector, with lens and filter included, use a BNC cable to connect photo-detector output &rarr; oscilloscope input ch2 (output signal received).
 - Turn on the oscilloscope, press 1 &rarr; Coupling DC & Termination 1M&#937, press 2 &rarr; Coupling AC & Termination 1M$#937.
-- To ensure the 2 signals are center in oscilloscope, adjust the Scale &rarr; press 1 & 2 and adjust their Position Push to Center &rarr; Menu (in trigger setting) &rarr; Source select 1 or 2 &rarr; Force Trig &rarr; adjust the Level knob (i.e., if Source 1, the horizontal level at the middle of ch1 signal, if Source 2, the horizontal level at the -V_{p}).
+- To ensure the 2 signals are center in oscilloscope, adjust the Scale &rarr; press 1 & 2 and adjust their Position Push to Center &rarr; Menu (in trigger setting) &rarr; Source select 1 or 2 &rarr; Force Trig &rarr; adjust the Level knob (i.e., if Source 1, the horizontal level at the middle of ch1 signal, if Source 2, the horizontal level at the -V_p).
 - Press Acquire &rarr; XY Display &rarr; Triggered XY (i.e., X = ch1 voltage, Y = ch2 voltage); this should display a linear line if we are in the right voltage range.
 - Press Menu (in Save/Recall setting) &rarr; Assign Save to All &rarr; Image, Waveform, and Setup &rarr; Menu Off.
 - Press Save (in Save/Recall setting).